 Like whole life or term life insurance, the beneficiary of a universal life policy receives the death benefit as a single, tax-free payment.
 However, unlike other life insurance products, universal life insurance gives the policyholder mainly three options to implement it.

-- Level: You set the death benefit amount at the time of buying the policy.
-The death benefit stays the same throughout, as long as you pay premiums.
+- Level: You set the benefit amount at the time of buying the policy.
+The benefit stays the same throughout, as long as you pay premiums.
 It doesn’t change even when the value of the built-in investment account is low or zero.
-Upon your death, the insurer pays your family the death benefit amount or the account value, whichever is more.
+Upon your death, the insurer pays your family the benefit amount or the account value, whichever is more.

 - Face plus Account Value: Your beneficiaries receive the initial coverage amount and the value of the investment account when you pass away.